C Sharp syntax: Null coalesce operator

 if (variable is null) variable = otherwiseValue;

 Control structures

-C# inherits most of the control structures of C/C++ and also adds new ones like the foreach statement.
+C# inherits most of the control structures of C/C++ and adds others such as the foreach statement.

 Conditional structures

 These structures control the flow of the program through given conditions.

 if statement

 The if statement is entered when the given condition is true.
 Single-line case statements do not require block braces although it is mostly preferred by convention.